Procedures and Guidelines

 1. Assessment Planning

-1.3 Each course, module or rotation will complete the “Course, Module or Rotation Objective Assessment Map”, which provides details of how students’ achievement of each of the learning objectives will be assessed.
-A template is provided.
+1.3 Each course, module or rotation will complete the course, module, or rotation objective assessment map, which provides details of how students’ achievement of the learning objectives will be assessed.

-1.4 Each course will develop a “Syllabus Assessment Plan”, which will include information on the methods, timing, and relative contribution to the final mark of all course assessments, both formative and summative.
-Criteria for passing and remediation must be specified.
+1.4 Each course will develop a syllabus assessment plan, which will include information on the methods, timing, and relative contribution to the final mark of all course assessments, both formative and summative.
+Criteria for passing and information on remediation and supplemental assessment must be specified.
 This plan is included in the syllabus published before or during the first week of scheduled classes.
-A sample plan is available.

-- Assessment methods selected should be appropriate to the modality of the objective(s) assessed: knowledge, skill or attitude.
+• Assessment methods selected should be appropriate to the modality of the objective(s) assessed: knowledge, skills, or attitudes.

-- In order to ensure multiple perspectives, no single assessment item shall constitute more than 50% of the final grade, other than in the case of a supplemental assessment following a remediation.
+• In order to ensure multiple perspectives, no single assessment item shall constitute more than 50% of the final grade, other than in the case of a supplemental assessment following remediation.

-- No single selected response question (single answer) should comprise more than 1% of student’s final mark.
+• No single selected response question (single best answer) should comprise more than 1% of student’s final mark.

-1.5 Each course, module or rotation will develop an “Examination Blueprint” for each of the major assessments (midterms, finals, and any assessment comprising 20% or more of the final grade for that component).
-When a course is comprised of multiple assessments less than 20%, the majority does need to be blueprinted.
-A template for this blueprint for OSCE examinations is available.
-For MCQ and written examinations, it may be completed as part of the Course or Module Objective Assessment Map.
+1.5 Each course, module, or rotation will develop an examination blueprint for each of the major assessments (midterms, finals, and any assessment comprising 20% or more of the final grade for that component).
+When a course is comprised of multiple assessments less than 20%, the majority needs to be blueprinted.
+For selected response and written examinations, it may be completed as part of the course or module objective assessment map.

-1.6 The assessment planning documents (objective map, plan and blueprint) will be submitted to the Assessment Specialist, who will work with the course/module/rotation directors and the Director, Assessment to ensure appropriate representation of curricular and program objectives.
+1.6 The assessment planning documents (objective map, plan, and blueprint) will be submitted to the Assessment Team, who will work with the course/module/rotation directors to ensure appropriate representation of curricular and program objectives.

 1.7.
-Once finalized, the Assessment Subcommittee will review any items flagged by the assessment specialist and make recommendations on assessment planning documents. which will guide the development of the related assessments.
+The Assessment Subcommittee will review any items flagged by the Assessment Team and make recommendations on assessment planning documents which will guide the development of the related assessments.

 2.0 Examination Development and Administration

-2.1 Each course/module/rotation director, working in conjunction with the teaching faculty, will develop a draft of the major examinations planned for their course/module/rotation and submit the draft to the Assessment Specialist and relevant course administration.
+2.1 Each course/module/rotation director, working in conjunction with the teaching faculty, will develop a draft of assessments planned for their course/module/rotation (as outlined in their syllabus assessment plan) and submit the draft to the Assessment Team and relevant course administration.

-2.2 The submitted examinations will be mapped to the submitted Course or Module Objective Assessment Maps and/or Examination Blueprints to evaluate congruence with and adequacy of sampling from the objectives.
+2.2 The submitted assessment will be mapped to the submitted course or module objective assessment maps and/or examination blueprints to evaluate alignment with and adequacy of sampling from the objectives.

-2.3 Each course/module/rotation director, in consultation with the teaching faculty, Director, Assessment and the Assessment Specialist, will revise the question items during the academic term before the examination is administered.
+2.3 Following review each course/module/rotation director, in consultation with the teaching faculty and the Assessment Team will revise the assessments for quality and alignment.

-2.4 The draft examination shall be finalized no later than two weeks before the date of the assessment, or before the course/module begins if assessment is within 2 weeks of the onset of the course.
+2.4.1 Exams will be finalized no later than two weeks before the date of the exam, or before the course/module begins if assessment is within two weeks of the onset of the course.

 3.0 Remediation and Supplemental Assessment